-Arrangements can be made for a member of the camp staff to greet you in the parking area.
+If desired, arrangements can be made for a member of the camp staff to greet you in the parking area.
 The troop, led by a camp staff member, will hike to their campsite.
 As soon as the tents and dining flies are set up, everyone will proceed on a tour of the camp.

-There will be a leaders meeting at the staff-dining hall, immediately following the opening campfire program on Saturday, which begins at 6:30.
+There will be a Leader's meeting at the staff-dining hall, immediately following the opening campfire program on Saturday, which begins at 6:30.
+All Leaders should attend, not just Scoutmasters.